Before an Event

 Child Safety and Wellbeing

 GNSW is committed to providing a safe environment for participation and ensuring the environment is inclusive, tolerant and welcoming for all athletes and officials (including people with disabilities, indigenous and/or from culturally diverse backgrounds).
 Aggressive, threatening or other inappropriate behaviour by athletes, officials and spectators while attending an event will not be tolerated.
-A Safeguarding Officer will be appointed for every event.
+A visible and accessible Safeguarding Officer will be appointed for every event.
 This officer is the first contact person for participants wishing to report a harassment or abuse incident during an event.
-At GNSW events this will be the ESDO.
+At GNSW events this will be the EPPO.
 GNSW provides an easy to use online Grievance Form to report concerns or misconduct.
 GNSW also has a dedicated Child Safe helpline (0488 111 260).
-The line is supervised by the GNSW Compliance Manager to support our children and young people in speaking out, making and handling complaints.
+The line is supervised by the GNSW Integrity Manager to support our children and young people in speaking out, making and handling complaints.

 GNSW will provide appropriate equipment for all events, no equipment is permitted to be brought into competitions by clubs, coaches or athletes.